MOST POPULAR

 An otter skin for a sword?
 Here's how exchange worked in the Viking Age

-Straight exchanges were widespread in the Viking Age, especially as many such instances occurred in the form of people trading surplus farm goods and products.1 year ago — Viking trade -
+Straight exchanges were widespread in the Viking Age, especially as many such instances occurred in the form of people trading surplus farm goods and products.5 years ago — Viking trade -

 Free trade in the Viking Age: Diplomacy and trade agreements

-Trade was a very risky activity in the Viking Age.1 year ago — Viking trade -
+Trade was a very risky activity in the Viking Age.5 years ago — Viking trade -

 The Viking economy: Farming, raiding, and trading in Viking society